 People, process, and technology (PPT) can be used to help you break down and assess your security approach and architecture at your company.
-More specifically, you can assess your security practices through the lenses of operational (people and processes) and application and infrastructure (technology).
+More specifically, you can assess your security practices through the lenses of operations (people and processes) and application and infrastructure (technology).

-Operational Security: It’s All About the People and Processes
+Security Center Operations: It’s All About the People and Processes

 Foster a Blameless Security Culture